jackdp/JPPack/Readme.md

 ### TJppPanel

-A highly customizable panel with several additions. `TCustomPanel` descendant.
+A highly customizable panel. `TCustomPanel` descendant.
 It was written on the basis of one of the panels included in the *Cindy Components* package (but I do not remember exactly which one).

 <p align="center">
 <img src="JppPanel.png">
 </p>

 #### Upper and lower part

-The upper and bottom parts of the panel can be filled with a gradient (or solid color).

 The panel is divided into two parts - upper and lower.
 For each of them you can define colors separately.
 The size of the upper part (relative to the lower) can also be modified (property `Appearance.UpperGradientPercent`).
 For example, you can set the upper gradient size to 30%, then the bottom will automatically take up the rest of the panel surface (70%).
 You can also completely eliminate the bottom gradient by setting the `UpperGradientPercent` property to `100`.